karock5345/aqs8server/readme.md

 - Fixed bug : base > v_softkey_sub.py > cc_aux : Counter can not call ticket when counter is hold a ticket > ACW > AUX > Ready
 - gUnicorn workers = 1 for production (because of the call Ticket function is not work when workers > 1)
 - Softkey web cc version release waiting list, only 'void' with the list and 'call' is disabled
+- They do not need waiting list on Softkey web cc version

 # For Project PCCW 2023
 ## Main Server (WTT)